POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Step3: calculating extra values from detailed data
 --------------------------------------------------

-In this step we calculate extra quanties from the histories and profiles.
+In this step we calculate extra quantities from the histories and profiles.
 Those extra values are key parameters at He depletion, at onset of common envelope evolution, and at core collapse.

-Because some of the values may require a high precission in the data, we recommend to use the data from the ORIGINAL compression to calculate them.
+Because some of the values may require a high precision in the data, we recommend to use the data from the ORIGINAL compression to calculate them.
 But the new values can be added to any `PSyGrid` object.
 Hence this step requests three paths to be specified in :samp:`step_3.csv`: